Against the current: Brazil's dangerous militias | DW | 04.09.2019

 "In that way, murderers came to political office, not as an expression of squalidness of a decaying society, but as a possibility, that was created by historical power structures," said Souza.

-The sociologist emphasized that the seemingly irrational violence is not caused by poverty, but by the political structures, in which there are forces, that allow the militias to carry out their actions.
+The sociologist emphasized that the seemingly irrational violence was not caused by poverty, but by the political structures, in which there are forces that allow the militias to carry out their actions.

 From 1994 to 1996, the murder rate in Rio was 74, 67 and 57 per 100,000 inhabitants.
 The horror stories about the Favelas of Rio spread across the whole world.